KiranQureshi53/Net-Foreign-Investment-Received-in-PAK/README.md

 The application is built using Tkinter framework in Python 3.9 version.
 This efforts is an attempt to address a gap in current visualiztion of same data set on SBP's website.
 Existing graphs only displays graph from a specific time period, however, this desktop application shows entire timeline in a single frame.

-To use, copy or download project file and run on local computer.
+To use, copy or download project file, run on local computer after changing path to the dataset.

 Thanks.